Sue Thomas (FBI specialist)

 Sue Thomas (May 24, 1950 – December 13, 2022) was an American author and former agent of the Federal Bureau of Investigation (FBI).
 She was the first deaf person to work as an undercover specialist, performing lip-reading of suspects.

 Early life

 Thomas was born on May 24, 1950, in Boardman, Ohio.
 At the age of 18 months, she became profoundly deaf; the reason is not definitely known.
 At the age of seven, Thomas became the youngest Ohio State Champion free-style skater in skating history.
 Speech therapists helped her develop her voice, and she also became an adept lip reader.

+When her deafness was discovered, the doctors suggested to Sue's parents that she be institutionalized.
+Her parents refused.
+Instead they encouraged her to do things that any other child might do, including learning to play piano.
+Sue told interviewer Moira Brown that when she was learning piano, she would have much rather gone outside to play football with her brothers: "But my mother who loved music, would say to me, 'One day you are going to thank me for this.'"

 Thomas graduated from Springfield College in Massachusetts with a degree in political science and international affairs.

 Career in the FBI

 At the FBI, Thomas started out as a fingerprint examiner, then she became a lip-reader for an undercover surveillance team.
 Thomas spent four years working for the FBI, from 1979 to 1983.
+In an interview with Nancy DeMoss Wolgemuth Sue described the FBI working on a case in which they had video filmed the suspect, but even though the camera had been activated, the sound mechanism failed.
+"They had all this film with the bad guy talking, but they couldn't hear him."
+Realizing that Sue could read lips they asked her "... if I would watch it and write down any words. ...
+From that day on I never went back to reading fingerprints.
+I read lips for the FBI. ...
+I became known as 'the secret weapon for the FBI."